delegateas/tech-radar/README.md

 # Tech Radar for Delegate

-Welcome to the **Tech Radar** project for **Delegate**!
+Welcome to the **Tech Radar** project for **Delegate**, https://tech.delegate.cloud!
 This project helps us track and assess technologies, frameworks, and tools that are relevant to our organization.
 Inspired by the [Zalando Tech Radar](https://github.com/zalando/tech-radar/tree/master), this radar visualizes technology decisions to help guide our engineering and business teams.
 It currently organizes technologies into four categories, which are programming/scripting languages, frameworks, tooling, and cloud services.

 ## Table of Contents
 1. [Purpose](#purpose)